itajaja/markdawn/README.md

 Markdawn generates pdfs from markdown documents and HTML+CSS templates using [remarkable](https://github.com/jonschlinkert/remarkable) markdown generator and [node-html-pdf](https://github.com/marcbachmann/node-html-pdf) pdf generator behind the scenes.

+## Examples

+Head over the (examples)[examples/] folder to see some examples of the built in themes, or check out some templates that I am using at [Hyla Soft](https://github.com/hylasoft-usa/document-templates).

 ### As command line tool

 You can call markdawn from command line.
 To install: